-A capacity limiter is fitted at the request of an energy supplier if a customer has difficulty paying his energy bill.
+A capacity limiter is fitted at the request of an energy supplier if a customer has difficulty paying his energy bill, in accordance with the regulations in force.

 What steps does the energy supplier take?